SDSU-Research-CI/SDSU-Research-CI.github.io/docs/softwarefactory/gettingstarted.md

 Congratulations!
 Your Kube Notebook is now configured to talk to the National Research Platform's Kubernetes cluster.

 ## Launching Containers on the Instructional Cluster
-Now that your notebook is configured, let's run your first container on the instructional cluster.
+Now that your notebook is configured, let's run your first container on the Instructional Cluster.
 For the following example, we will be using the simple [Hello SDSU repository](https://github.com/SDSU-Research-CI/hello-sdsu/tree/main) and its associated [container image](https://github.com/SDSU-Research-CI/hello-sdsu/pkgs/container/hello-sdsu).

 ### Checking Out the Example Repository
 Follow these steps to get a copy of the repo cloned to your kube notebook and then examine the files to get familiar with them.